pylint-dev/pylint/doc/data/messages/f/file-ignored/details.rst

-People can cause pylint to ignore all files by adding the code "# pylint: skip-file" to the beginning of the module
+There's no checks at all for a file if it starts by "# pylint: skip-file".